grem11n/terraform-aws-vpc-peering/examples/multi-account-multi-region/README.md

 # Single Account Multi Region VPC Peering

-This example creates a peering connection between VPCs in different regions, which are located in different AWS accounts.
+This example creates a peering connection between VPCs in different regions which are also located in different AWS accounts.

 ## Sample Code